loudent2/prompt-wrangler/README.md

 ## 🔬 How It Works

 ### 🧠 Prompt
-The script sends a fixed system prompt that instructs the LLM how to extract and label clinical data.
-The prompt includes:
+The script sends a default or user-specified system prompt to guide the LLM.
+Prompts can be swapped using `--system-prompt prompts/strict_json.txt`.
-- Explicit field definitions
-- A rule: *no nulls, only include mentioned fields*
-- Adjective handling rules for `features` vs `components`

 ### 📤 OpenRouter API Call
-The script uses `requests.post()` to send a chat-style prompt to the LLM endpoint, and measures response time + token usage.
+Uses `requests.post()` to submit the chat request and logs timing + token metrics.

 ---

 ## ✅ Example Inputs

-Try these:

 ```bash
 python wrangler.py "Patient has MS with significant mobility issues.
 Recommended a lightweight manual wheelchair with elevating leg rests.
 Ordered by Dr. Taub."